jdantonio/functional-ruby/README.md

 foo.hashable({foo: :baz})      #=> :baz
 ```

-The Ruby idiom of the final parameter being a hash is also supported
+The Ruby idiom of the final parameter being a hash is also supported:

 ```ruby
 defn(:options, _) { |opts|